If you spot any of these fraud red flags, follow these 7 steps to protect your business’ finances.

 - The batch payment file is uploaded to online banking

 - The payment file is approved in online banking

 Click the green ‘approve’ button to approve the purchase ready for payment.

 In some small businesses the business owner will be approving purchases for payment in Xero and also authorising payment in internet banking.

-As a small business grows the approving of purchases is often delegated to project managers or team leaders.
-A business owner will usually retain control of authorising payments from within internet banking.
+As a small business grows, the approval of purchases is often delegated to project managers or team leaders.
+However, as the business owner, it is usually a smart idea to retain control of authorizing payments.